Symbiota2/Symbiota2-php/README.md

 ## Welcome to the Symbiota2 development repository

 Symbiota2 is currently under development.
 Though some portions of the application may work, the application as a whole is not ready for use.
-Symbiota2 uses the Laravel framework and requires [Composer](https://getcomposer.org/doc/00-intro.md), [node.js](https://nodejs.org/en/), and [PHP 7.1.3 or greater](http://php.net/manual/en/install.php) to be installed.
+Symbiota2 uses the Symfony framework and requires [Composer](https://getcomposer.org/doc/00-intro.md), [node.js](https://nodejs.org/en/), and [PHP 7.1.3 or greater](http://php.net/manual/en/install.php) to be installed.
 In addition, the following PHP extensions need to be enabled:

 - OpenSSL
 - PDO